-Kishlanksy’s book is an aggressive defence of both Charles and monarchy in general.
-As Charles said "Princes are not bound to give account of their actions, but to God alone" Kishlansky seems to take the quote and turns it into a historical perspective.
+Kishlanksy’s book is an aggressive defense of both Charles and monarchy in general.
+As Charles said "Princes are not bound to give an account of their actions, but to God alone" Kishlansky seems to take the quote and turns it into a historical perspective.

 According to him “Charles I is the most despised monarch in Britain’s historical memory.
 Considering that among his predecessors were murderers, rapists, psychotics and people who were the mentally challenged, this is no small distinction.”
 Kishlansky concludes in this brief book that its protagonist has been misjudged.

-Even though the English revolution was the most devastating in terms of people killed and politically interesting given that a reigning monarch was executed a republic declared and the House of Lords abolished you get little of idea of this in this short book.
-I know Kishlansky did not have much space but surely only one mention of Oliver Cromwell is a little mean.
+Even though the English revolution was the most devastating regarding people killed and politically attractive given that a reigning monarch has executed a republic declared and the House of Lords abolished you get little of an idea of this in this short book.
+I know Kishlansky did not have much space, but surely only one mention of Oliver Cromwell is a little mean.

-Given that the English revolution was primarily a political and religious dispute Kishlanksy’s heavy emphasis on the subjective mistakes, misjudgements and general bad luck of the monarch is typical of his historical methodology.
-In many senses this biography is part political rehabilitation, part polemical essay rather than a history book
+Given that the English revolution was primarily a political and religious dispute Kishlanksy’s heavy emphasis on the individual mistakes, misjudgments and general bad luck of the monarch is typical of his historical methodology.
+In many senses, this biography is part political rehabilitation, part polemical essay rather than a history book

-The book has only been released recently so it is a little premature to make an overall assessment of its reception in the media or amongst academic journals but some comments can be made.
+The book has only been released recently, so it is a little premature to make an overall assessment of its reception in the media or amongst academic journals, but some comments can be done.

-Generally the book has been well received.
-Given the conservative nature of its author this is not surprising.
-For instance on Amazon “In Mark Kishlanksy’s brilliant account it is never in doubt that Charles created his own catastrophe, but he was nonetheless opposed by men with far fewer scruples and less consistency who for often quite contradictory reasons conspired to destroy him.
+Generally, the book has been well received.
+Given the conservative nature of its author, this is not surprising.
+For instance on Amazon “In Mark Kishlanksy’s brilliant account it is never in doubt that Charles created his own catastrophe, but he was nonetheless opposed by men with far fewer scruples and less consistency who for often quite different reasons conspired to destroy him.
 This is a remarkable portrait of one of the most talented, thoughtful, loyal, moral, artistically alert and yet, somehow, disastrous of all this country's rulers”.

-Of course it is Amazon’s right to promote the book any way it sees fit but as the above quote suggests this has gone beyond normal promotion.
+Of course, it is Amazon’s right to promote the book anyway it sees fit but as the above quote suggests this has gone beyond standard promotion.
 Hopefully whoever wrote the media blurb was not a historian for it reduces history to the level of a Janet and John book.

 Firstly it must be said that the men who opposed Charles both inside parliament and out were men of principle and fought for those principles through to the end.

-Kishlanksy’s adoption of the bad man or men theory of history does not enlighten us about Charles or the men who fought him.
-In many ways Kishlanksy’s theory of history owes more to Hegel than it does to Marx.
-As we can see later Kishlansky is no friend of a Marxist understanding of history.
+Kishlanksy’s adoption of the wrong man or men theory of history does not enlighten us about Charles or the men who fought him.
+In many ways, Kishlanksy’s theory of history owes more to Hegel than it does to Marx.
+As we can see later, Kishlansky is no friend of a Marxist understanding of history.

-Kishlansky believes of Charles that “Beneath the reviled and excoriated king of historical reputation is a flesh-and-blood man trapped by circumstances he could not control and events he could not shape.”
-Kishlanksy’s belief that individuals are prisoners of objective forces also does not get us very far.
+Kishlansky believes of Charles that “Beneath the reviled and excoriated King of historical reputation is a flesh-and-blood man trapped by circumstances he could not control and events he could not shape.”
+Kishlanksy’s belief that individuals are prisoners of external forces also does not get us very far.

 As Herbert Spencer wrote "You must admit that the genesis of the great man depends on the long series of complex influences which has produced the race in which he appears, and the social state into which that race has slowly grown....Before he can remake his society, his society must make him."

-Kishlanksy’s aim in this book is overturn centuries of this type of historiography produced in general to better our understanding of the civil war.
-He believes that the long held view of Charles and his reign has been distorted and the centuries long the historical narratives opposing this view is merely “parliamentarian propaganda”.
+Kishlanksy’s aim in this book is to overturn centuries of this type of historiography produced in general to better our understanding of the civil war.
+He believes that the long-held view of Charles and his reign has been distorted and the centuries-long the historical narratives opposing this view is merely “Parliamentarian propaganda.”

 A major review of the book is to be found on the Guardian website.
-It is largely sympathetic of Kishlanksy’s’ view.
-Without examining in any detail what major historians have printed on the subject matter it produces quotes that back up Kishlansky hypothesis “ GM Trevelyan thought him “selfish and stupid”, while the Ladybird biography of Oliver Cromwell leaps off the fence to inform six-year-olds that “King Charles was a very stupid man”.
+It is widely sympathetic to Kishlanksy’s’ view.
+Without examining in any detail what major historians have printed on the subject matter, it produces quotes that back up Kishlansky hypothesis “ GM Trevelyan thought him “selfish and stupid,” while the Ladybird biography of Oliver Cromwell leaps off the fence to inform six-year-olds that “King Charles was a very stupid man.”
 It then quotes Kishlansky uncritically saying “What began as propaganda has been transmuted into seeming fact.”

-It is not in the scope of this review to go over Kishlanksy’s previous written work but it is clear from this new book that his place as a pioneer of a transatlantic revisionist interpretation of early Stuart history is secured.
+It is not within the scope of this review to go over Kishlanksy’s previous written work, but it is evident from this new book that his place as a pioneer of a transatlantic revisionist interpretation of early Stuart history is secured.

 Kishlansky joins a growing number of major historians such Kevin Sharpe, Conrad Russell and John Morrill.
 Who in one form or another rejected both the Whig and Marxist historians who had seen the Civil Wars of the 1640s as stemming from the growth of ideological opposition to the Stuart monarchs over the previous half-century.

-In any review I try to be as generous as I can and on the whole I would recommend this short narrative on the life of Charles I as a competent introduction to the subject.
-If that was all it was then I would have no trouble but as this is more a polemic than a history book it needs to be answered in the future in a more detailed manner.
+In any review, I try to be as generous as I can, and on the whole, I would recommend this short narrative on the life of Charles I as a competent introduction to the subject.
+If that were all it was, then I would have no trouble but as this is more a polemic than a history book it needs to be answered in the future in a more detailed manner.